 Deciding on a system to measure sales

 The conversion pixels of the advertising and affiliate channels also tell you how much sales they have generated.
-However, they report on all transactions which they have been involved in and sometimes multiple advertising channels are involved in a sale.
+However, they report on all transactions in which they have been involved in and sometimes multiple advertising channels are involved in a sale.
 Thus the sum of the transactions reported by the advertising channels does not match up to the sum of your actual sales.
 The picture below illustrates this with an example:

-On Monday Joe clicks on an ad on Ads Platform A that takes him to an ecommerce site.
-After a while Joe leaves without making a purchase.
+On Monday Joe clicks on an ad on Ads Platform A that takes him to an eCommerce site.
+After a while, Joe leaves without making a purchase.
 On Friday Joe clicks on an ad on Ads Platform B that takes him to the same site and he proceeds to make a purchase.
-In this case Ads Platform A will report one click and one sale and Ads Platform B will also report one click and one sale for a total of two clicks and two sales.
+In this case, Ads Platform A will report one click and one sale, and Ads Platform B will also report one click and one sale for a total of two clicks and two sales.
 The analytics software however will report two website visits and one sale.
 Thus the analytics software reflects the reality of the business as there really only was one sale.

-Relying on the native ads pixels for reporting will lead to double counting.
-The pixels of the advertising and affiliate channels are useful for optimizing ads and campaigns within the specific channel, but to have a system that allows you to compare different channels you need to rely on a third party analytics tool.
+Relying on the native ad's pixels for reporting will lead to double counting.
+The pixels of the advertising and affiliate channels are useful for optimizing ads and campaigns within the specific channel, but to have a system that allows you to compare different channels you need to rely on a third-party analytics tool.

-A first step in setting up a marketing program is on deciding on such an analytics tool.
+A first step in setting up a marketing plan is on deciding on such an analytics tool.
 Google Analytics is a good and free tool unless you have specific needs.
 It is used by the vast majority of websites.
 Other paid tools include Mixpanel, Kissmetrics as well as enterprise tools like Omniture.